Special police: Indonesia

+The Indonesian National Police also have their own special police unit, the POLSUSPAS (Police Special Penitentiary).
+It is a Special Police Corps (Special Police) as well as ASN (Civil Servants) under the Ministry of Law and Human Rights.
+It is tasked with supervising, coaching, security and safety for convicts and detainees.

 New Zealand

-"Special Police" is a term actively used in New Zealand.
-Aside from the New Zealand Police, special powers are derived in legislation for customs officers, Fisheries Officers, and also Fire Police.
-The Fire Police hold the full legal powers of a Police Constable when on official duty; Customs Officers, Fishery Officers, Aviation Security Officers, have limited powers (including the power to arrest or detain) in particular circumstances.
+Aside from the New Zealand Police, special powers are derived in legislation for customs officers, Fisheries Officers, and Fire Police.
+The Fire Police hold the full legal powers of a Police Constable when on official duty; Customs Officers, Fishery Officers, and Aviation Security Officers have limited powers (including the power to arrest or detain) in particular circumstances.

-Sri Lanka

-The Special Task Force is a special police unit that is somewhat equal to the US SWAT teams, however they have broader responsibilities such as Counter-Terrorism, VVIP protection, bomb and EID disposal, etc.